 While this program covers ophthalmology as a whole, there are subspecialties residents can pursue, including neuro-ophthalmology, ophthalmic plastics, ophthalmic pathology, and pediatric ophthalmology.

-Each year this program accepts seven residents.
+This program accepts seven residents each year.
 Including all three years of the program, there are 21 residents on rotation at any one time.
-While most of the training is completed at the Bascom Palmer Eye Institute, residents also rotate through the VA hospital for a more diverse clinical experience.
+While most of the training is completed at the Bascom Palmer Eye Institute, residents rotate through the VA hospital for a more diverse clinical experience.

 Johns Hopkins University School of Medicine – Wilmer Eye Institute